eagle-io/docs/source/topics/nodes/chart/displacement/index.rst

 Measurement units
     Suffix to display with measurement values.

+Depth/Distance units
+    Suffix to display with the depth/distance values.

 Optionally enter a description to be displayed on the chart below the title.